Amathounta

 Amathounta Municipality (Δήμος Αμαθούντας) is a municipality located in the Limassol District of Cyprus.
-Headquartered in Agios Athanasios, it is composed of eight Municipal Districts: Agios Athanasios, Germasogeia, Agios Tychonas, Akrounta, Mathikoloni, Mouttagiaka, Foinikaria, and Armenochori.
+Headquartered in Agios Athanasios, it is composed of eight municipal districts: Agios Athanasios, Germasogeia, Agios Tychonas, Akrounta, Mathikoloni, Mouttagiaka, Foinikaria, and Armenochori.

 Formation

-As a result of Local Government Reform, and due to entry into force on 1 July 2024 of the three laws of new operating framework of Local Government: Municipalities Law, Communities (Amending) Law and the Law on District Local Government Organisations; the former municipalities of Agios Athanasios and Germasogeia, and the former communities of Agios Tychonas, Akrounta, Mathikoloni, Mouttagiaka, Foinikaria, and Armenochori were consolidated into Amathounta Municipality (unofficially Municipality of East Limassol) that was founded and established the same day.
+Following the implementation of the Local Government Reform and the entry into force, on 1 July 2024, of the new legislative framework—comprising the Municipalities Law, the Communities Law, and the Law on District Local Government Organisations—the former municipalities of Agios Athanasios and Germasogeia, together with the former communities of Agios Tychonas, Akrounta, Mathikoloni, Mouttagiaka, Foinikaria, and Armenochori, were merged to form Amathounta Municipality, which was established on the same date.

 Government

 The Municipality is governed by the 25-member Municipal Council of Amathounta and it consists of the incumbent mayor Kyriakos Xydias, the deputy mayors of Agios Athanasios, Germasogeia, Agios Tychonas, Akrounta, Mathikoloni, Mouttagiaka, Foinikaria and Armenochori, and the Municipal Councilors.